wp-plugins/faithlife-news-widget/readme.txt

 = How often does new content appear? =

-Faithlife News updates updates every fifteen minutes, if new content is available it will appear in the Faithlife News Widget.
+News updates every fifteen minutes, if new content is available it will appear in the widget.

-= Can I customize which news shows up on my site? =
+= Can I customize the news that shows up on my site? =

-In the widget menu of the Wordpress admin you can choose which Christian news channels you would like to feature on your site.
-As new channels are added to Faithlife News they will become available to the widget.
+In the widget menu of the Wordpress admin you can select the news channels you would like to feature on your site.
+As more new channels are added to Faithlife News they will automatically become available to the widget.

 = What is Reftagger? =